NETWAYS/foreman-training/configmanagement/02_puppet.md

 insert your name as Default Value for the id of the user, add a ssh public key as Default Value for ssh_pub_key, for the parameter sudo select override and set the default to true.

-Hint: To create a ssh key pair run "ssh-key-gen".
+Hint: To create a ssh key pair run "ssh-keygen".
 The key string required for the puppet module is the second part of the pub file.

 ### Assign the Puppet class in the host menu to one host